New expat tax regime

 There is no general 'force majeure' tolerance for cross-border employment.

 Belgium has, however, concluded specific agreements with France, the Netherlands, Germany, and Luxembourg, which implement a mutual 'force majeure tolerance' for cross-border workers in relation to COVID-19 (travel) restrictions.
-These agreements have been extended until 30 September 2021.
+These agreements have been extended until 31 March 2022 (automatic extension will be applicable until 30 June 2022 with France, the Netherlands and Luxembourg).

 As of 14 March 2020, the presence of a worker (who normally works in Luxembourg) teleworking at home in Belgium will not be taken into account in the calculation of the 24-days in a calendar year.
 This is the day count calculation that tax residents of Belgium, who (under normal circumstances) work in Luxembourg, can work outside the territory of Luxembourg without attributing taxation power to Belgium.